Think your marketing technology (MarTech) stack is king? Pull yourself out of 2017.

 It’s because your MarTech stack needs a facelift.
 An upgrade to help you better serve customer needs and enable easy onboarding.

-Like a valley girl without botox, a business in 2018 without a proper stack is showing its true age.
+Like a valley girl without botox, a business without a proper stack is showing its true age.

 But with over 5,000 MarTech options available, finding the right tools for the job can be daunting.